|

 Reunions by Class Act P.O.
 Box 14016 Houston, TX 77221 713-780-0020 classact95@comcast.net |

-A reunion is a special event, one that might produce some memories as vivid as those from your high school days.
+A reunion is a special even and can produce memories as vivid as those from your high school days.
 Class Act connects our work and your partying by handling these duties: 1.
 Financing the event.
 We assume all financial obligations, starting with paying the deposit to reserve the venue for the reunion.
 Class Act doesn't require or ask for any funding from the committee or other members of the class.
 We pay all expenses associated with the reunion, including, but not limited to: venue rental fees, food costs, gratuity/service charges, the class search, printing and postage for mailed notifications, credit-card processing, phone bills, any fee for music services, decorations, website maintenance and security, and administrative and event staffing.
 Attendees pay Class Act for their admission to the reunion.
 What remains after we pay all of the expenses is the compensation for our time and effort.
 2. Finding a suitable reunion location.
 The choice is made mutually by the reunion committee and Class Act.
 The hardest part of our job - by far - is finding good venues, meaning places that will give us a good combination of privacy (so the group isn't mixed in with the general public), and affordability (so we can keep the admission price under $50).
-In addition, we like venues that make some "geographical sense" for the class.
-But that's gotten even harder nowadays since venues were hit hard business-wise by the pandemic, forcing many to shut down.
-Fortunately the advent of easy-to-access riding services such as Uber and Lyft has made this less of an issue.
-Finally, we seek out places where parking is reasonably-priced or, better yet, complimentary.
+Also, we like venues that make some "geographical sense" to the school (if possible).
+In addition, we seek out places where parking is reasonably-priced or, better yet, complimentary.
 3. Having a good admission price.
 As we point out on the Chalk Talk (Q&A) page, the higher the admission price, the fewer people will attend.
-We feel we have a responsibility to the committee, the class, and even to the school, to stage an event that will appeal to as many people as possible.
-That means not setting an admission price that will turn them off.
+We have a responsibility to the committee and the class to stage an event to appeal to as many people as possible.
+It means not setting an admission price that will turn them off.
 The advance price for a Class Act reunion is rarely over $50 per person, and often less.
-That's $20 to $50 lower than the cost to attend most other reunions in the Houston area - even those coordinated by classes on their own.
-We give reunion-goers who pay in advance the option of using a charge card or check.
+That's lower than the cost to attend many other reunions in the Houston area - even those coordinated by classes on their own (!)
 4a.
 Getting the word out.

 Besides an attractive price, the most important facet of reunion planning is